 When Bloom’s widow filed a lawsuit in federal court, MetLife quickly entered into a confidential settlement.
 The emotional toll associated with situations like these can be enormous.
 While the insurance company is leveraging the money that would otherwise be used to pay the claim, family members may struggle to pay the mortgage, college tuition or other necessary monthly expenses.

-Because life insurance and accidental death and dismemberment claims can be exceptionally complicated when they involve ERISA employer provided plans, it is important to seek prompt legal advice.
-Insurance companies recognize that they have advantages when delaying payment of death benefits under ERISA plans, so they routinely deny claims often based on marginal arguments and a paucity of evidence.
+Because life insurance and accidental death and dismemberment claims can be exceptionally complicated, it is important to seek prompt legal advice.
+Insurance companies recognize that they have advantages when delaying payment of death benefits, so they routinely deny claims often based on marginal arguments and a paucity of evidence.

 If you are a beneficiary who is struggling to get an insurance company to pay death benefits, we may be able to help.

 You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].